-Here are some ideas to help your child develop an interest in reading.
+Here are some things you can do to help your child learn to read and develop an interest in reading

 Talk and listen

-• Discuss newspaper items, current affairs and books.
+- Discuss newspaper items, current affairs, magazines and books.

 Many of the familiar “old fashioned” parlour games (e.g. Snap, Snakes and Ladders, Dominoes, etc.) nursery stories and rhymes, help children develop visual and auditory discrimination, motor control, memory, sequencing, and logic.
 Toys children enjoy most are useful for a variety of purposes which stimulate the imagination.
 They need not be currently fashionable.